SchoolOfCode/final-project_front-end-hackson5/README.md

 <a href="https://github.com/RoryHog">
 <img src="https://user-images.githubusercontent.com/102555512/183873685-21ff9756-6b4c-4375-a57e-751b514e6d31.png" alt="Rory" title="Rory Hogan" height="50"/> Rory Hogan
 <a/>

+## Project Brief

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png"/>

+In a team of five decided by the School of Code we were given four weeks to plan, design and build a full stack application.We used the skills learnt during the 16 week bootcamp to achieve this.

 ## 📚 What Problem Did We Solve?

 Books have a special place in peoples lives.
 Often, they are treated as prized possesions and are displayed as such.
 BÖK offers a curated space for people to indulge in their love of books as well as offering an organisational tool for those with more academic needs.